Cloud storage is popular, that’s a fact.

 As the demand for cloud storage increases, so does the number of these services.

-They’re just everywhere, popping with new features and services to differentiate themselves from other cloud storage competitors in the market.
+They’re just everywhere, popping up with new features and services to differentiate themselves from other cloud storage competitors in the market.

 Interestingly enough, these providers have gone mainstream.